grammyjs/website/site/docs/resources/comparison.md

 ## Comparison With Other JavaScript Frameworks

 ::: tip Choose Your Programming Language First
-Given that you're reading the docs of a framework within the JavaScript ecosystem, you are likely looking for something to run on Node.js (or Deno).
+Given that you're reading the docs of a framework within the JavaScript ecosystem, you are likely looking for something to run on Node.js or Deno.
 However, if that's not you, [scroll down](#comparison-with-frameworks-in-other-programming-languages) for a comparison of what programming languages are suited for bot development.
 Naturally, you will also find a brief comparison against frameworks of other languages (mainly Python).
 :::